The Best Smart Coffee Machine In 2022

 I did some experimenting with the Magnifica S and from what I can gather, the machine either grinds the same or maybe ever so slightly more coffee for a double shot, and then produces a larger, weaker shot.

-It’s not a deal-breaker although, if I wanted a double shot from this machine I’d basically press the single shot button, and then press it again once the first shot is pulled.
+It’s not a deal-breaker even though, if I wanted a double shot from this machine I’d just press the single shot button, and then press it again once the first shot is pulled.

 Gaggia Cadorna Barista Plus.